seanox/xml-micro-exchange-js/manual/terms.md

 ## Datasource
-XML-Micro-Exchange is a data service that manages different data areas.
-The entirety, so the service itself, is the datasource.
-Physically this is the data directory.
+XML-Micro-Exchange is a data service that manages various data storages.
+The entirety of all data is the data source.
+Physically, this is the data directory.

 ## Storage
-The data areas managed by the XML-Micro-Exchange as a data service are called storage areas.
-A storage area corresponds to an XML file in the data directory.
+In the data directory, the data are managed as XML storage files.
+The file name is based case-sensitive on the identifier of the storage and the name of the root element.

 ## Storage Identifier
-Each storage has an identifier, the Storage Identifier.
-The Storage Identifier is used as the filename of the corresponding XML file and must be specified with each request so that the datasource uses the correct storage.
+Each storage has an identifier.
+The Storage Identifier is used as filename of the corresponding XML file and must be specified with each request so that the datasource uses the correct storage.
+Optionally, the storage identifier can be followed by the name of the root element of the XML file separated by a space.
+If the root element is not specified, the default `data` is used.

+__Important:__ To use a storage, the storage identifier and name of the root element must match.
+The name of the storage and the name of the root element compose the storage name in the file system and are case-sensitive.
+Different spellings and names then use different storages.

 ## Element(s)
-The content of the XML file of a storage provide the data as object or tree structure.
+The content of the XML storage file provide the data as object or tree structure.
 The data entries are called elements.
 Elements can enclose other elements.

 ## Attribute(s)
 Elements can also contain direct values in the form of attributes.

 ## XPath
 XPath is a notation for accessing and navigating the XML data structure.
 An XPath can be an axis or a function.

 ## XPath Axis
 XPath axes address or select elements or attributes.
 The axes can have a multidimensional effect.

-## XPath Axis Pseudo Elements
+## XPath Axis Pseudo
 For PUT requests it is helpful to specify a relative navigation to an XPath axis.
 For example first, last, before, after.
 This extension of the notation is supported for PUT requests and is added to an XPath axis separated by two colons